tdaniel1925/eezmail/AI_EMAIL_CLIENT_PRD_OVERVIEW.md

 ### Product Vision

-Imbox is an **AI-first email client** that transforms inbox chaos into actionable intelligence.
-By combining the workflow innovations of Hey.com with advanced AI capabilities, Imbox eliminates email overwhelm and makes professionals 10x more productive.
+eezMail is an **AI-first email client** that transforms inbox chaos into actionable intelligence.
+By combining the workflow innovations of Hey.com with advanced AI capabilities, eezMail eliminates email overwhelm and makes professionals 10x more productive.

 ### The Problem